hologramkrypt/saturni/configs/README.md

 **Notes/Usage:**
 - Config files are sourced by `hyprland.conf`.
 User defaults, such as your default file manager and terminal, are defined in these files.
 - Controls layouts, animations, rules, input, and window behavior.
+- Assign keybinds to files located in `~/.config/hypr/scripts` to quickly change wallpaper, rofi or waybar theme, or refresh hyprland.
 ---

 ### kitty